somedatapacket/docs.humio.com/content/concepts/repositories.md

 ## Views

 The repository has a close cousin called [Views]({{< relref "views.md">}}).
-Views are similarly to the views you may know from SQL databases.
+Views are similar to the views you may know from SQL databases.

 Views lets you search across multiple repositories.
 They also have user management and search filters, making it possible to define which users can see what data.
-This is how fine grained access controls is implemented in Humio
+This is how fine grained access controls are implemented in Humio

-You can search directly in a repository, or search through a view.
+You can search directly in a repository or search using a view.
  Using a view can give added benefits, e.g.: